facebookarchive/hive-io-experimental/README.md

 # 1. Simple API #
 If you just want to quickly read or write a Hive table from a Java process, these are for you.

-The input API is simple:
+The input API is simply:

     public class HiveInput {
       public static Iterable<HiveReadableRecord> readTable(HiveInputDescription inputDesc);